Jackie Lee (Irish singer)

-Jackie Lee (born Jacqueline Norah Flood, 29 May 1936) is an Irish popular music singer, who has recorded under various stage names.
+Jackie Lee (born Jacqueline Norah Flood; 29 May 1936) is an Irish popular music singer, who has recorded under various stage names.

 Career

 Lee was a musical child prodigy.
 She won a scholarship and trained as a soprano for four years.
 Upon finishing her studies she became a vocalist with the top showbands playing prestigious Irish venues.

 Lee experienced similar success when she moved to London and joined the popular dance band The Squadronaires.
 In 1955 her first solo record was released, followed by a further two the next year.
 From 1959 to 1964, Lee was a member of The Raindrops, a successful quartet who made countless appearances on British TV and variety shows, had a BBC Radio show and released a string of records, the majority of which had Lee as lead vocalist.
 The Raindrops also included Les Vandyke and Vince Hill in its line-up.
 In 1962, she entered the UK heats of the Eurovision Song Contest as a solo act with "There's No-one in the Whole Wide World" and performed it at the British national finals for BBC TV.
 This number was later covered and performed by The Beatles in concerts during this period.

 Lee decided to become a solo artist in 1965 and recorded 'beat' records until 1967.
 One of these releases, "Just Like a Man", reached the NME chart.
 The B-side; "I Gotta Be With You", became popular on the Northern soul circuit.
 Lee recorded this single under the name of 'Emma Rede' for EMI.

 Lee also had a parallel career as a respected session singer, through her groups The Jackie Lee Singers and Tears of Joy.
 She provided the backing vocals for such global number ones as "Green Green Grass of Home" by Tom Jones and "Release Me" by Engelbert Humperdinck.
-She demonstrated her unique vocal range, ability and versatility on such diverse recordings as "Hey Joe" by Jimi Hendrix; and much of the James Last catalogue at the time.
-At one point Elton John was employed by Lee, as a member of her session singers.
-In addition she also sang various songs for film soundtracks.
-Among them "Born To Lose" from the film Robbery (1967), "Love Is Now" from the Norman J. Warren film Loving Feeling (1969), and the title song to the horror film Goodbye Gemini (1970).
+Lee demonstrated her unique vocal range, ability and versatility on such diverse recordings as "Hey Joe" by Jimi Hendrix; and much of the James Last catalogue at the time.
+At one point, Elton John was employed by Lee, as a member of her session singers.
+In addition she also sang various songs for film soundtracks, among them "Born To Lose", from the film Robbery (1967), "Love Is Now", from the Norman J. Warren film Loving Feeling (1969), and the title song to the horror film Goodbye Gemini (1970).